-WordPress is a towering and prominent tool for each and every blogger because through its features and techniques, it has made the virtual world an eye catcher.
-This is one important version which each and everyone have been eagerly waiting for.
+WordPress is a towering and prominent tool for each and every blogger because of its features and techniques, it has made the virtual world an eye catcher.
+This is one important version which each and everyone has been eagerly waiting for.
 WordPress 4.7.2 brings you all the important security ﬁxes which will enable you to use this tool prominently and efficiently.

 The earlier versions including WordPress 4.7.1 were faced or affected by three security issues:

 1. It was reported by David Herrera of Alley Interactive that the users who do not have permission to use were shown a user interface for assigning taxonomy terms in Press.

 2. It was reported by Mo Jangda that when passing unsafe data WP_Query is vulnerable to a SQL injection (SQLi).
 Though WordPress core is not directly vulnerable to the issue, in order to prevent plugins and themes from accidentally causing vulnerability, they have added hardening.

 3. It was reported by Ian Dunn of the WordPress Security Team that a vulnerability of cross-site scripting (XSS) was discovered in the posts list table.